BC-Consulting/bccscbar/README.md

 Folder structure:

 - bccscbar: files that made up the plugin.

-- distrib:  the zip file for distribution to the official QGIS repository.
+This the distribution folder that will be zipped for upload to the QGIS repository.

 - dev: development folder.
 The modifications/additions must be made to the files in this folder and later copied to the 'bccscbar' folder to be zipped.

 - doc: the documentation about the plugin.

-- history: stores the previous zip files.